Skip to main content

 Nature cardiovascular research · 2026PMID: 41699202

-A magnetoelastic smart stent preserved mechanical function while generating self-powered hemodynamic signals that, interpreted with AI, detected induced in-stent restenosis in swine.
-Comprehensive biosafety profiling supported translational potential for continuous implantable ISR surveillance.
+A magnetoelastic smart stent generated self-powered hemodynamic signals and, with AI interpretation, detected induced in‑stent restenosis in swine using clinical catheter deployment.
+Comprehensive biosafety assessments supported translational potential and preserved mechanical stent function.

-Impact: Introduces an implantable, self-powered diagnostic platform with in vivo validation, potentially transforming post-PCI surveillance from intermittent imaging to continuous monitoring.
+Impact: Introduces a first-in-class implantable, self-powered diagnostic platform that could transform post‑PCI surveillance from intermittent imaging to continuous remote monitoring.

-Clinical Implications: If translated clinically, smart stents could enable remote ISR alerts, reduce unnecessary angiography, and prompt timely interventions.
+Clinical Implications: If translated clinically, smart stents could enable remote ISR alerts, reduce unnecessary angiography, and trigger timely interventions; early human feasibility is the next step.

 Key Findings